Everything You Need to Know About Hanging Wallpaper—Including One Crucial Step

 Step Two: Start Hanging

 After about three minutes, you can hang your wallpaper.
 Starting from the top, hang your first piece using the plumb line (or level) as a guide.
-Once placed, use a plastic smoothing tool to release any bubbles.
-While doing this, it’s best to start in the middle of the wallpaper with your tool and push the bubbles and creases to the outer edge.
-Don’t pull or stretch the paper at all.
+Once placed, release any bubbles with a plastic smoothing tool.
+Start in the middle of the wallpaper with your tool and push the bubbles and creases to the outer edge.
+Don't pull or stretch the paper.
 Continue this process until all wallpaper pieces have been hung.
 To trim excess from the top and bottom, use a fresh razor and move carefully to prevent tears.